Michael T. Gibson Explains What’s Happening to Your Insurance

 Have you heard on the news all this talk about PIP Insurance and Auto Insurance Fraud?
 Does it shock you, or make you think that Florida’s Auto Insurance Laws need reform?
+Read on to get the insight on these new laws from an Orlando car accident lawyer.

 By now, you’ve probably heard our Governor, Ric Scott, saying again and again that there is a $1 billion dollars in Automobile/PIP Insurance Fraud a year in Florida.
 He calls it a tax on Florida citizens, and uses this figure to argue his case that Florida should adopt dramatic and bold PIP insurance reform.